mage2click/docker-magento-mutagen/README.md

 - `bin/magento-configure-elasticsearch5`: Enabling Elasticsearch 5 as Search Engine...
 - `bin/mutagen-start`: Start mutagen daemon & sync.
 - `bin/mutagen-stop`: Stop mutagen daemon & sync.
-- `bin/update`: Update the content of the bin folder and docker-compose.yml file with the latest changes from the master branch.
+- `bin/update`: Update the content of the bin folder and docker-compose.yml file with the latest changes from the current branch.
 - `bin/selfupdate`: Alias for bin/update.
 - `bin/self-update`: Alias for bin/update.
 ## Misc Info